Welcome to Ferndale's

 If you mail it to the Oakland County Clerk, it will take longer to process because it will be forwarded to Ferndale Elections.

 The City of Ferndale has nine polling locations, each open between 7:00 a.m. and 8:00 p.m. on all election days.
 Check our Polling Locations page to find out which precinct you are located in.

 Visit the Michigan Voter Information Center and follow the instructions to get this information.

-Absentee voter applications will be accepted by mail or in person beginning 75 days prior to each election.
+Applications for an absentee voter (AV) ballot will be accepted beginning 75 days prior to each election.

-All absentee ballots must be received by 8:00 p.m. on election night.
+All absentee ballots must be received by 8:00 p.m. on Election Day.

 Please contact the Michigan Secretary of State.